The next Bootcamp will be September 9-13, 2019, in Chicago, IL.

 Core business strategy skills as they apply to leading an online digital presence, such as understanding stakeholder and user needs; business, operations, finance, and resource planning; and project management;

-Technology best practices, including the principles of cybersecurity; software architecture, development practices, and tools that ensure implementation of strong software engineering methods; usability do’s and don’ts; and
+Best practices, including the principles of cybersecurity; development practices, and tools that ensure implementation of strong software engineering methods; usability do’s and don’ts; and

 Long-term sustainability strategies, such as alternative funding models; case studies of successful gateway efforts; licensing choices and their impact on sustainability; planning for and measuring your impact.